echopen/echopen_prototyping/stable/guide_hardware.md

 ### Tests

-For the first test, do not connect a wire to the gain of the TGC \(pin header circle in red in last figure\).
+For the first test, do not connect a wire to the gain of the TGC \(pin the header circle in red in last figure\).
 Connect channel 1 of an oscilloscope to test point W1 and channel 2 to track 3 of the mother board.
 Such as for the T/R switch, move the transducer until you see echoes, on channel 2 you will see amplified echoes.

 ![](./guide_hardware/7_TGC_TRS/echo2.jpg)

 ## RedPitaya

-Find all hardware informations abous this board in our [github repo](https://github.com/echopen/PRJ-medtec_kit/tree/master/electronic/modules/hardware/MDL-redpitaya).
+Find all hardware information about this board in our [github repo](https://github.com/echopen/PRJ-medtec_kit/tree/master/electronic/modules/hardware/MDL-redpitaya).

 ### Connectors \(to do three times\)